errorC003C004/Simply_Optimized/README.md

 -- error_immortal user opt:on/off/toggle (Gives a user immortality/user doesnt go below one heart)

 -- error_boom range opt:size (Explodes like a gun, default size is 4)

+-- error_tp (Makes user teleport to where they look)

 ANYONE CAN RUN